Dion Lewis: 2017 season

-Lewis began the 2017 season as a reserve running back, with new acquisition Mike Gillislee taking the majority of snaps on first and second downs, and receiving specialist James White serving as the primary third-down back.
+Lewis began the 2017 season as a reserve running back, with new acquisition Mike Gillislee taking the majority of snaps on first and second downs and receiving specialist James White serving as the primary third-down back.
 With new acquisition Rex Burkhead also getting playing time, the Patriots were deep at running back and frequently distributed carries among all four of them.
 Lewis was named the team's primary kick returner.
 During the first four games, Lewis never carried the ball more than four times in a game, and never ran for more than 18 yards.
 He also caught a smattering of passes, lining up both in the backfield and split wide.
-His only touchdown in that stretch came in a narrow 33–30 loss to the Carolina Panthers.
+His only touchdown in that stretch came in a narrow Week 4 33–30 loss to the Carolina Panthers.

-His role on the team changed starting in Week 5, with Gillislee shifting to a short-yardage specialist role, and Lewis became the primary first- and second-down runner.
+Lewis' role on the team changed starting in Week 5, with Gillislee shifting to a short-yardage specialist role, and Lewis became the primary first- and second-down runner.
 In each week from Week 5 to Week 8, he saw his number of carries increase to 15 per game, and his rushing yardage also increased, frequently accumulating more than 50 yards per game.
-In Week 10, Lewis had a 103-yard kickoff return touchdown against the Denver Broncos on Sunday Night Football, earning him AFC Special Teams Player of the Week.
-In Week 12, Lewis ran for a career-high 112 yards in a 35–17 win over the Miami Dolphins.
-In Week 16, Lewis ran for a new career-high 129 yards and two touchdowns, his first career two rushing touchdown game.
-He also caught five passes for 24 yards and a touchdown in a 37–16 win over the Buffalo Bills on Christmas Eve.
-His performance in Week 16 earned him AFC Offensive Player of the Week.
-He closed out the regular season with 93 rushing yards and a touchdown along with six receptions for 40 yards and a touchdown in a 26–6 victory over the New York Jets.
+During a Week 10 41–16 road victory over the Denver Broncos on Sunday Night Football, Lewis had 14 carries for 55 yards and a touchdown to go along with 103-yard kickoff return touchdown, earning him AFC Special Teams Player of the Week honors.
+Two weeks later against the Miami Dolphins, Lewis had 15 carries for a career-high 112 yards in the 35–17 victory.
+During a Week 15 27–24 road victory over the Pittsburgh Steelers, he recorded 13 carries for 67 yards and a touchdown to go along with a 13-yard reception.
+In the next game against the Buffalo Bills on Christmas Eve, Lewis had 24 carries for a new career-high 129 yards and two touchdowns to go along with five receptions for 24 yards and a touchdown as the Patriots won by a score of 37–16, marking his first career two rushing touchdown game.
+His performance in Week 16 earned him AFC Offensive Player of the Week honors.
+In the regular-season finale against the New York Jets, Lewis had 26 carries for 93 yards and a touchdown to go along with six receptions for 40 yards and a touchdown as the Patriots won by a score of 26–6.